Aged care means test assessments

-You do not have to wait for an ACAT assessment to apply for an aged care means test assessment.
-The means test assessment is used to work out how much of your aged care fees can be subsidised by the government.
+You don't have to wait for an ACAT assessment to apply for an aged care means test assessment.
+We use the means test assessment to work out how much of your aged care fees can be subsidised by the government.

 You can choose not to have a means test assessment.
-This means you will not receive government assistance towards the costs of your aged care and you will be asked to pay the maximum fees.
+This means you will not get government help with the costs of your aged care and you will pay the maximum fees.